nikitavoloboev/data/cryptocurrencies/bitcoin.md

 # [Bitcoin](https://bitcoin.org/en/)

-Bitcoin is a [complete environmental disaster](https://twitter.com/smdiehl/status/1350869944888664064).
-[Nano](nano.md) is the future of decentralized currency.
+Bitcoin is a [complete environmental disaster](https://twitter.com/smdiehl/status/1350869944888664064) which made great history for being the first true digital cryptocurrency.
+[Solana](../databases/blockchain/solana.md) is a more efficient and better version of decentralized programmable money.

 ## Notes